 EVENT, GALLERY TALK

 Throughout the weekend, IndieCade East attendees may visit the Game Showcase, featuring more than 30 playable games, including IndieCade 2014 award-winners; the e-Sports showcase and exhibitor showcases noted below; while also exploring the Museum’s other galleries.
-(Links to purchase passes are at the bottom of this page.)
+ICE also features Show & Tell presentations by emerging game makers (Saturday and Sunday) and the popular Night Games (Saturday only), an evening of social, performative gameplay in a party environment.
+(The link to purchase full festival passes is at the bottom of this page.)

 11:00 a.m. to 12:00 p.m.
 (Redstone Theater)

 Rami Ismail of Vlambeer (Nuclear Throne) and Rich Siegel of Cleaversoft (EarthNight) join Brian Silva and Nick Suttner of Sony Computer Entertainment America (SCEA) in a conversation about the state of independent game development and self-publishing on the PlayStation console.

 Workshop: Tips From the Metaverse: Building VR Experiences with Motion Control

 Daniel Plemmons is an interaction design engineer whose code is at the frontier of next-generation 3-D motion control.
 He discusses new discoveries and best practices developed at Leap Motion while building virtual reality experiences with the Oculus Rift and the Leap Motion Controller.
 Plemmons focuses on challenges and solutions around designing and building useable, compelling interfaces for VR games.